RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-inner-product.md

 };
 {% endhighlight %}

-Note that `InnerProduct` derives from the `RcppParallel::Worker` class, this is required for function objects passed to `parallelReduce`.
+Note that `InnerProduct` derives from the `RcppParallel::Worker` class.
+This is required for function objects passed to `parallelReduce`.

 Note also that we use use raw `double *` for accessing the vectors.
 This is because this code will execute on a background thread where it's not safe to call R or Rcpp APIs.

-Now that we've defined the functor, implementing the parallel inner product function is straightforward.
+Now that we've defined the function object, implementing the parallel inner product function is straightforward.
 Just initialize an instance of `InnerProduct` with pointers to the input data and call `parallelReduce`:

 {% highlight cpp %}
 // [[Rcpp::export]]